Skip to main content

 Outlook 2016 (without Microsoft account)LimitedWorks if no M365 account is set up

-mailbox provides a ready-made file with all required settings, which you can download from:
+mailbox provides you with a ready-made file with all required settings, which you can download here:

 https://mailbox.org/mail/config-v1.1.xml